ChrisJavet/Coursera_GnCD_Project/README.md

 The overall structure of the script is as follows:

 1. Import the activity labels and the features descriptions
-2. Identify the columns and feature names that corresponds to mean() and std()
+2. Identify the columns and feature names that corresponds to mean() and std() measurements
 3. Import test datasets (measurements, subjects, activities), and name the columns
 4. Same as 3. but with training datasets
 5. Merge test and training datasets, by using `rbind()` the training datasets rows after the test datasets rows